ggordham/ora-presentations/indepth-sql-MOUG/README.md

 # indepth-sql-MOUG
-Files from the MOUG Deep Dive into SQL Tuning pesentation October 26, 2021
+Files from the MOUG Deep Dive into SQL Tuning presentation October 26, 2021

 These files are from the examples that are used during the presentation.
 You may want to look at the files / read through them to get better knowledge or compare to what we discuss during the presentation.